• Skip to primary navigation

 • Fold the mini chocolate chips into the ricotta mixture, mixing just enough to combine.

-*The secret of good cannoli cream is using superfine sugar, not powdered sugar.
-And overmixing will only make the mixture loose, not thicker.
+*The secret of good cannoli filling is using superfine sugar, not powdered sugar.
+And overmixing will only make the mixture looser, not thicker.

-cannoli cream in glass bowl with blue silicone spatula.
+cannoli filling in glass bowl with blue silicone spatula.

-If you have time, cover the bowl with plastic wrap and refrigerate the finished cannoli cream for 4-6 hours to give it time to firm up a little more.
-It can be made a day ahead of time and kept well-sealed in the refrigerator.
+If you have time, cover the bowl with plastic wrap and refrigerate the finished cannoli filling for 4-6 hours to allow it to firm up a little more.
+It can also be made a day ahead of time and kept well-sealed in the refrigerator.

 This is a simple recipe.
 You may find others that contain candied fruits, rose water, and even cocoa powder.
 Try this recipe first, and if you want to add your own touch, you’ll have a better idea of how to do it.

 I like to dip my shells in melted chocolate.
-That is not something you need to do, but it makes them even more special.
-Melt the chocolate in the microwave or using a double boiler method.
+You do not need to do this, but it makes them even more special.
+Melt the chocolate in the microwave or using a double boiler.

 • Fill a pastry bag with the cannoli cream.

-If you don’t have a piping bag, use a spoon to fill the shells.
+If you don’t have a piping bag, you can fill the shells with a spoon.
 I’ve done that on many occasions, but a pastry bag makes the process easy and neat.

-At the restaurants I worked at, I would leave a pastry bag filled with the cream in the refrigerator and fill the shells to order.
-You can fill the shells and let them sit for a few hours, but after a while, the shell will get soggy, and no one wants a soggy cannoli.
-Again a very sad thing.
+At the restaurants where I worked, I would leave a pastry bag filled with cannoli cream in the refrigerator and fill the shells to order.
+You can fill the shells and let them sit for a few hours, but after a while, the shell will get soggy, and no one wants a soggy cannoli—again, a very sad thing.

 I garnished the ends of my cannoli with chopped pistachios.
-It’s not a deal breaker if you don’t like pistachios or need them to be nut free.
-An easy and delicious way to serve them is by dusting the shells with confectioners sugar after filling them.
+It’s not a deal breaker if you don’t like pistachios or need them to be nut-free.
+An easy and delicious way to serve them is to dust the shells with confectioners’ sugar after filling them.
 Do this before serving for the best results.

 What is cannoli filling made of?

-Cannoli filling is made with ricotta cheese, mascarpone cheese, sugar, and lemon zest or orange zest.
-Additions to the creamy filling include dried fruit or small pieces of dark chocolate (mini chocolate chips).
+Cannoli filling is made with ricotta cheese, mascarpone cheese, sugar, and lemon or orange zest.
+Dried fruit or small pieces of dark chocolate (mini chocolate chips) can be added to the creamy filling.

 The shell can be garnished with melted chocolate, and the cannoli cream sprinkled with chopped pistachios.